gabrieljamesbenedict/porado/README.md

 }
 ```

-You can combine `if`, `else`, and `else if` statements, but within a single chain, there can only be one initial `if` statement, followed by zero or more `else if` statments, and an optional `else` statement:
+You can combine `if`, `else`, and `else if` statements, but within a single chain, there can only be one initial `if` statement, followed by zero or more `else if` statements, and an optional `else` statement:

 ```java
 var myDayInt as int = 4;